tcvdijk/wupstream/README.md

 3. Optionally, the output filename.
 Otherwise, output is given on stdout.

 The output will likely contain the some IDs multiple times.

-By default, the program does no logging, but you can change this in `Log.h` by changing `DefaultLogDestination`.
-Setting it to `StdOut` will log to standard out; setting it to `LogFile` will log to a file called `log.txt`.
-The log will contain some basic timing information of the various steps of the program.

 ### Linux